Toyokawa Shinkin Bank incident: Sequence

-In addition, new rumors arose: "Embezzlement of a banker is the cause of bankruptcy", "A banker got away with five thousand million yen", or "The chairman of the Toyokawa Shinkin Bank committed to suicide" and so on.
+In addition, new rumors arose: "Embezzlement of a banker is the cause of bankruptcy", "A banker got away with five thousand million yen", or "The chairman of the Toyokawa Shinkin Bank committed suicide" and so on.

 From the evening of the 14th to the morning of the 15th, some media who were present by request from Toyokawa Shinkin Bank reported that the bank run was caused by a false rumor.
 The major newspaper headlines read: